psitool/psitool/README.md

       -V, --version                        Print version

 Basically, if no options are passed, it will use every pool you defined in the config, with every JPEG/JPG/SVG/TARGET in each of their directories.
+It will process whatever you have in `~/.psitool_completed_targets.yaml` and skip the pre-used targets, unless you pass `-r` or `--reuse-targets`

-The output will look like this when run from the command-line, and then you can press Enter to see the target:
+The output will look like this when run from the command-line, and then you can press Enter to see the target.

+(Use `--quiet` or `-q` to suppress info logs)

     $ psi-target-pool

-    [2025-09-27T09:48:43Z] INFO: including pool 'training' because no options passed (all pools) [2025-09-27T09:48:43Z] INFO: including pool 'personal' because no options passed (all pools) [2025-09-27T09:48:43Z] INFO: found 2 target pools to match [2025-09-27T09:48:43Z] INFO: pool ~/Documents/rv_pools/train: 221 jpgs
+    [2025-09-28T09:43:20Z] INFO: including pool 'personal' because no options passed (all pools) [2025-09-28T09:43:20Z] INFO: including pool 'train' because no options passed (all pools) [2025-09-28T09:43:20Z] INFO: found 2 target pools to match [2025-09-28T09:43:20Z] INFO: pool ~/Documents/rv_pools/personal_pool: 2 targets
-    [2025-09-27T09:48:43Z] INFO: pool ~/Documents/rv_pools/personal_pool: 0 jpgs
+    [2025-09-28T09:43:31Z] INFO: pool ~/Documents/rv_pools/train: 1423 targets
-    [2025-09-27T09:48:43Z] INFO: Total jpgs: 221
+    [2025-09-28T09:43:31Z] INFO: Total targets: 1425
-    [2025-09-27T09:48:43Z] INFO: Chose rvuid R-2DTH-GZW5-W9FMX29F6HJ52Q8N9C
+    [2025-09-28T09:43:52Z] INFO: Chose rvuid R-DB56-29KT-XS94S59E2HMFYZW9GC

-    Target: R-2DTH-GZW5-W9FMX29F6HJ52Q8N9C
+    Target: R-DB56-29KT-XS94S59E2HMFYZW9GC
-    Press ENTER to see target.
-    Remote viewer, begin.
+    Remote viewer, begin viewing.
+    Press ENTER when complete.

+    ... <pressed enter> ...

+    Path: ~/Documents/rv_pools/train/Sculptureum.jpg
+    YAML meta: ~/Documents/rv_pools/train/Sculptureum.jpg.yaml
+    Query: sculpture
+    Description: "Sculptureum"
+    Datetime: "31 December 2022"
+    License: CC BY-SA 4.0
+    Was it a hit ([y]es, [n]o, otherwise not saved/recorded)? y Score out of 100 (0 to 100 or otherwise not saved/recorded)?
+25
+    Any notes?
+Press enter to end (or blank to not save anything): i thought it was an arm being held up, but it was an elephant trunk

+    [2025-09-28T05:45:42Z] INFO: Succesfully wrote 1 completed targets to ~/.psitool_completed_targets.yaml

+**Note**: In the future, I will update it to cache parsed images, but for now, every single run it re-hashes every target you are selecting so this can take a bit longer than it needs to, since it's literally reading every target you are randomly selecting from.

-Notice the RVUID provided, `R-2DTH-GZW5-W9FMX29F6HJ52Q8N9C`.
-This is generated via the uuid5 function, which is non-random and generated using the actual bytes of the jpeg.
+Notice the RVUID provided, `R-DB56-29KT-XS94S59E2HMFYZW9GC`.
+This is generated via the uuid5 function, which is non-random and generated using the actual bytes of the target file.
 The same exact file (bit by bit) will generate the same "RVUID", or Remote Viewing Unique Identifier.

 This is like a UUID, except it uses base-32 digits (all digits, most uppercase letters except I/L/O/U since they can be confused with 1/0), and it splits the 128-bits into 3 sections with a static `R-` prefix.

-Basically, as a remote viewer it should be enough to just write `R-2DTH-GZW5` as above, but that is just 40-bits.
-You can always save it to file, or I will write a utility in the future to find the image by RVUID (short and long).
+Basically, as a remote viewer it should be enough to just write `R-2DTH-GZW5` as above, but that is just 40-bits and ot the full RVUID.
+However, all completed targets are saved to the completed config file.

-Right now, it will wait until you press enter so you can practice, then see the target image.
-I will add some helpers to work with it to also output the description from the YAML files that are coupled with each downloaded JPEG from wikimedia.
+I will write a utility in the future to find the image by RVUID (via short or long).

 You can _always_ create your own jpg/jpeg/target files and throw them in a directory.
 This is made so you can maintain your own private target pools as well.